in ,

 It is shown to occur in the age group between 32-38 years and above.
 There is a chance that one in every 3000 pregnant women may suffer from breast cancer.

-In the modern era, as mothers delay having a child, the chances of cancer during pregnancy is increasing as it increases with age.
+In the modern era, as mothers delay having a child, the chances of cancer during pregnancy is increasing as they increase with age.

 The problem with the diagnosis of breast cancer during pregnancy